codeite/sp-conf/README.md

 readPassword - Read a string but will obfuscate when logging the value out

 readUrl - Read a URL and will obfuscate the password if the URL contains one.

+readBool - Read a boolean and complain if it's not valid.
+Epected characters are:
+ * truthy values - "true", "t", "on", "1"
+ * falsy falues - "false", "f", "off", "0"
+ * It is not case sensitive so, for exaple, both "True" and "TRUE" work just fine

 ## Deep freeze